VURT YOUR ENTHUSIASM (INTRO)

 *

 First of all, 1984–1993 is science fiction’s cyberpunk era — from Neuromancer (1984) to, let’s say, Snow Crash (1992).
-Stephenson’s novel, which pushes Gibson’s motifs (AI and cyberware mediate between us and reality in ways that are liberating, yet uncanny and ominous; alienated hackers surf the datasphere for profit and kicks; the world’s governments have been supplanted by megacorporations and their mercenaries; every major city looks like Ridley Scott’s version of LA) to satirical extremes, suggests a kind of last hurrah for cyberpunk — though of course aspects of cyberpunk are still very influential.
+Stephenson’s novel, which pushes Gibson’s motifs (AI and cyberware mediating between us and reality in ways that are liberating, yet uncanny and ominous; alienated hackers surfing the datasphere for profit and kicks; the world’s governments supplanted by megacorporations and their mercenaries; major cities all resembling Ridley Scott’s future Los Angeles) to satirical extremes, suggests a kind of last hurrah for cyberpunk — though of course aspects of cyberpunk are still very influential.

 Adelina Vaca finds Neuromancer prescient, depicting as it does a next-generation AI that “doesn’t deal with binary data, but instead with dreams and personality.”
 (From this sort of matrix, she points out, there is no escape… and in fact, we might not even want to escape it.)
 Writing about Snow Crash, Mark Kingwell notes that the author’s insights about “democracy’s spectacular decline into spectral politics of identity, the dissolution of citizenship in a flurry of tech, power, and tribal enthusiasm” have also proven prescient.